 Most app marketers are on-board with the idea of using screenshots and text descriptions to explain their app.
 But video offers so much more – it gives a clear picture of how those different features slot together into an app experience, as well as an easy-to-digest run-through of key features and functionality.
 The bottom line?
 People like to learn using video.
-In fact, when asked how they’d most like to learn about a new product or service – two-thirds of people (66%) said they’d most prefer to watch a short video (comfortably the most common answer.)
+In fact, when asked how they’d most like to learn about a new product or service – 73% said they’d most prefer to watch a short video (comfortably the most common answer.)

 Differentiate from the competition.